The Julimar Nickel-Copper-PGE Project, Western Australia

 The figure below shows a typical timeline for a mining project with several stages of progression.
 Although some projects advance more quickly, it is rare for a project to get from 'Discovery' to a decision to mine in less than five years, especially if it is located in a new region.
 Chalice is currently in the early period of the 'Feasibility & Permitting' Stage.

 It is important to note that there are a number of future stages to complete before mining may commence at Julimar, and Chalice anticipates this would take several years.

-Chalice is now exploring for nickel, copper, cobalt and PGE’s, with all activities to date taking place on private farmland within granted exploration licences.
+Chalice is now exploring for nickel, copper, cobalt and PGE’s, with the majority of activities to date taking place on private farmland within granted exploration licences.

 All community feedback will be carefully considered when deciding how to proceed with exploration programs and all reasonable measures will be made to ensure a satisfactory solution is achieved for all parties.